AleksandarTanev/com.bubblebee.device-notifications/README.md

 * *ClickNotificationWidgetGO* - used to enable 2D and 3D objects to be clickable and to send a notification on click.
 You can tell it how to get the text to send.

 You change how the notifications are handled by the *DeviceNotificationsManager* by providing it with a class that implements *INotificationService*. (example can be seen in the samples)

+## Tests
+There are a few unity tests that can be run by using the Unity Test Framework.

 ## Samples
 There are a few samples included in the package that provide examples and other helpful tools